till-s/mecatica-usb/README.md

  - Standard ULPI interface in output- and input-clock mode.
-Note, however, that I have experienced [strange problems](./doc/PROBLEMS.md) when trying to operate a `USB3340` in input-clock mode.
+Note, however, that I have experienced [strange problems](./doc/PROBLEMS.md) when trying to operate a `USB3340` PHY in input-clock mode.
 When I added a crystal to the board and strapped the device for output-clock mode these problems disappeared!